Manadhai Thirudivittai: Production

-The producers of the film initially tried to rope in Shilpa Shetty to play the lead heroine, but the actress refused as her previous pairing with Prabhu Deva in Mr. Romeo ended up being a commercial failure.
+The film marked the directorial debut of R. D. Narayanamurthy who earlier assisted Kathir, G. M. Kumar and Raj Kapoor.
+The producers initially tried to cast Shilpa Shetty as the lead heroine, but Shetty refused as her previous pairing with Prabhu Deva in Mr. Romeo was a failure.
 Sonia Agarwal was rejected after make-up test and she was replaced by newcomer Gayatri Jayaraman.
 Priyanka Trivedi was also initially announced as being a part of the cast, though she was later replaced by Kausalya.
+The filming was held at Ooty.

 Soundtrack

-The soundtrack, composed by Yuvan Shankar Raja was released on 22 September 2001 by Sa Re Ga Ma.
-It features 6 tracks, lyrics were penned by Pa.
+The soundtrack, composed by Yuvan Shankar Raja was released on 22 September 2001 by Saregama.
+It features six tracks, lyrics were penned by Pa.
 Vijay and Kalai Kumar.
 The songs "All Day Jolly Day" and "Manja Kaattu Maina" were some of the most popular songs of 2001 and went on to become some of the chartbusters of that year.

 Release and reception

 The film released on 14 November 2001.
-Rediff wrote: "On paper, Manathai Thirudi Vittai seems to have everything going for it.
+Tulika of Rediff.com wrote: "On paper, Manathai Thirudi Vittai seems to have everything going for it.
 Yet, somehow, it doesn't quite jell.
 For the most part, the film oscillates between the good and the merely banal".
-Hindu wrote:"Armed with a suspenseful story and a cohesive screenplay, director has come out with a fare that is reasonably appealing".
 Visual Dasan of Kalki wrote the film, which should have been made in the lines of Kadhal Kottai, with a strong foundation of compelling plot, good climax and new visual settings, has been wasted by commercial aspects.
+Malathi Rangarajan of The Hindu gave a more positive review, citing, "Armed with a suspenseful story and a cohesive screenplay, director has come out with a fare that is reasonably appealing".
+Chennai Online wrote "The debutant director who showed promise in the first half, with some light, interesting moments in the love-scenes, and the hilarious comedy track of Vivek-Vadivelu, lets his script go haywire in the second half".

 Legacy

 Over the years the film's comedy has been appreciated by many people.
-Vadivelu's character of Steve Waugh inspired countless memes.
+Vadivelu's character of Steve Waugh inspired countless memes and his rendition of "Singin' in the Rain" became popular.
 The dialogue "Give respect, take respect" is parodied by Ashwanth Ashokkumar in Thambi (2019).